mikecroucher/R_awareness/README.md

 * Section 5 - Revolutions R Open - A faster R from Microsoft
 * Section 6 - R in the cloud: SageMathCloud
 * Section 7 - How R interacts with other applications.
+* Section 8 - Summary of what's been covered